 Passau excursions

-The final port on this cruise is Passau, Germany, a most charming slice of Bavaria, founded over 2000 years ago at the confluence of the Inn, Ilz, and Danube rivers.
+The final port on this cruise is Passau, Germany.
+Founded over 2000 years ago at the confluence of the Inn, Ilz, and Danube rivers, Passau is a charming slice of Bavaria.
 Overlooking the town and the river, Veste Oberhaus is an old fort, built in 1219.
-Aside from the stellar views in season, there is a beer garden.

 The Passau Walking Tour, the included shore excursion, is a stroll through the city culminating in an organ concert at St. Stephen’s church.
 A baroque dream that will surely remind you of Rome and Bernini, St. Stephen’s is home to Europe’s largest pipe organ.
 It has more than 17,000 pipes.

-An optional tour from Passau is the Neuschwanstein Castle tour.
-Transportation to Neuschwanstein Castle, said to be the inspiration for the Disney castle, is by helicopter.
+An optional tour from Passau was the Neuschwanstein Castle tour.
+Transportation to Neuschwanstein Castle is by helicopter.
 Other optional tours from Passau include hiking the Passau hills, Bavaria by bike, and a visit to a Bavarian farm.

 Alas, Passau was our port of disembarkation.
 Not only that, but it was time to say goodbye to Viking and new friends.
 If you would like to extend your stay, Viking can arrange that for you.
 Many people extend their time to visit Prague, Munich, or return to Vienna.

 A Viking cruise guarantees a cultural experience like no other.
-Now, armed with all this pre-cruise knowledge, you can make the most of every shore excursion on the Viking Danube Waltz.
+Armed with all this pre-cruise knowledge, you can make the most of every shore excursion on the Viking Danube Waltz.

 If you enjoyed this article, PIN IT!
 If you see an image you love, please message for copyright or usage information.